9 things you need to know about insurance when renovating

 Don't wait until after your home is finished to tell your insurance provider about your renovation, unless you want a nasty surprise.

 4. DIY renovators may need extra coverage

 Some policies won’t cover homeowners undertaking their own renovations.
 If you are undertaking any part of the renovation project yourself, or coordinating as a project manager, then you may need builder’s insurance.
-It’s best to check with your insurer to see what they say.
-Ultimately, who is doing the work doesn’t change the need to contact your insurance company at the beginning of renovations.
+To be sure, call your insurance provider.

 5. Your contractor must be insured, too